MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/Builder Contracts Testnet Guide.md

   - `admin`: enter the wallet address for rewards and pool management;
   - `poolStart`: input the timestamp in the future for the pool launch;
   - `withdrawLockPeriodAfterDeposit`: enter the duration in seconds if you want to lock users' MOR after deposit;
   - `claimLockEnd`: input the timestamp for the builder reward unlock time, i.e., when you will be able to claim the pool's MOR rewards.
-If you don't want to stake MOR rewards, enter `0`;
+If you don't want to stake MOR rewards and get power factor, enter `0`;
   - `minimalDeposit`: set the minimum amount of MOR required to join your pool in WEI.
 1 MOR = 1000000000000000000 WEI;
 - click **"Write"** and confirm the transaction in your wallet.